Advanced Search

 • if a BM Unit’s P/C Flag is set to C, then its P/C Status is fixed as Consumption and cannot change unless the P/C Flag setting changes; and

-• if a BM Unit’s P/C Flag is Null, then (with some exceptions which we explain in the next section) its P/C Status is determined dynamically – this means that it may be either Production or Consumption for any given Settlement Day, and can change at any time.
+• if a BM Unit’s P/C Flag is Null, then (with some exceptions which we explain in the next section) its P/C Status is determined dynamically – this means that it may be either Production or Consumption for any given Settlement Day, and can change on a daily basis.

-3. How do we determine a MB Unit’s P/C Flat setting and P/C Status?
+3. How do we determine a BM Unit’s P/C Flat setting and P/C Status?

 This depends on the type of BM Unit.